Chapter 1:

 “Silence.”
 The captain’s voice dropped.
 “The boy is of age.”

-Across the street, a door crept open, followed by the creak of wooden shutters being pushed aside.
+Across the street, doors slid open and wooden shutters creaked as they were pushed aside.
 A crowd of curious neighbours began to form around their home.

-“He’d die, he’d most certainly die,” Laufa continued.
+“He’d die, he’d most certainly die,” Laufa said.
 “I'm good with my hands, I’ll find you the silver, we just need a little more time—“

 The captain’s eyes narrowed.
-“It’s better to die on the battlefield a hero, than in a common alley a rebel.
+“It’s better to die a hero on the battlefield, than a rebel in a common alley.
 Choose your next words carefully, girl.”

 One of his guards stepped towards Laufa, gripping the pommel of his piercer.
 Behind their mother, Fiann’s thin shoulders shook.
 They won’t take no for an answer.
 They want Fiann, they want… a soldier?
 Is that all they want?